Empathy in VR: Transforming the Future of Fundraising

 Fundraising for Education

 Last but not least, is a VR film crafted by for-purpose education organisation, Pencils of Promise.
 The VR experience premiered at a star-studded New York gala where attendees entered a purpose-built wooden classroom installation, donned Oculus Rift headsets and witnessed the impact of Pencils of Promise’s charitable work.
 The VR film brought potential donors directly into the lives of the Ghanian schoolchildren they had pledged to help.

 Through the magic of VR, donors were able to observe the children of Toklokpo as they learned and played.
 They also had the opportunity to explore the dilapidated structures where the children are taught.
 The impact of Pencils of Promise’s work was tangible and reduced much of its audience to tears inside their headsets.
 This installation not only increased donor empathy it resulted in significantly increased donations from existing supporters, garnering $1.9 million in a single night.
 The virtual reality ‘empathy machine’ enabled PoP to connect fundraisers with the cause they were championing on a far more personal level.

 “It’s a perfect example of how technology can actually make us more human and provide real connections to issues”

-With all this in mind, virtual reality is perfectly poised for fundraising.
-Allowing viewers to empathise from a first person perspective and see how they’re having a positive impact, all round the world, is an incredibly important part of charity’s future.
-If organisations keep developing these kind of engaging experiences, which tell real, relevant stories, we could all be on our way to a much deeper understanding of these truly important causes.
+With all this in mind, virtual reality is perfectly positioned to enhance any fundraising endeavour.
+Helping viewers witness the real impact of their donation is an incredibly important part of charity’s future.
+If organisations keep developing engaging experiences such as these, which tell real, relevant stories, we can all expect a much deeper understanding of these truly important causes in years to come.